 - Vintage chest found a number of years ago at a second-hand store

 - ‘Book’ wagon found the Zöppkesmarkt – a huge knife and flea market held in Solingen in September each year.

 - The vintage tricycle I found at a kids clothing store that was closing down when I was pregnant with Miss M.

 - Globe – my mother-in-law had saved it from when my husband was a child

-- IKEA Fubbla LED wall lamp in pink
+- IKEA Fubbla LED wall lamp (no longer available in pink)

 - I know I got the curtains from IKEA but don’t remember exactly which ones they were (this is their 3rd window); these are similar.